29 September 2017

 République of Coffee

-There was something of a speciality coffee dearth in the République area, especially compared to the neighbouring Marais to the south and Canal St Martin and Belleville to the east.
+There was something of a specialty coffee dearth in the République area, especially compared to the neighbouring Marais to the south and Canal St Martin and Belleville to the east.
 Enter, then, République of Coffee, a stone's throw from the titular Place.

 There is plenty of seating inside the bright café and I loved the bold accents of colour, particularly the neon sign at the back.
 I had a well-made Coutume cortado, and while I awaited my drink, my eyes fell on the amazing, colourful packages of coffee behind the bar.
 I hadn't heard of Lyon-based Placid Roasters, but the Ethiopian Biftu Gudina beans sounded great and the package happened to come in my three favourite colours.
 I took it as a sign and have been enjoying the coffee through my Aeropress at home.